solunerus/bamboo_smtp/README.md

      ssl: false, # can be `true`
      retries: 1,
      no_mx_lookups: false, # can be `true`
-     auth: :if_available # can be `:always`.
+     auth: :if_available, # can be `:always`.
 If your smtp relay requires authentication set it to `:always`.
+     sockopts: "TCP/IP Connection options" # Doc: https://hexdocs.pm/gen_smtp/gen_smtp_client.html#t:options/0
    ```

    *Sensitive credentials should not be committed to source control and are best kept in environment variables.